Getting graduate work experience in journalism

 Where to get experience and what to expect | local newspapers | local radio | magazines/publishers | major grad schemes | applying for work experience | pre-work experience information | making the most of your work experience | what doesn’t count as work experience?

 The Telegraph, The Times, The Guardian and the BBC all run graduate or work experience schemes in journalism or editorial with a slightly different focus.
-Applications normally close towards the end of the year, with interviews in the spring.
 Adverts are widely circulated on journalism websites when the hiring process is going on, so make sure you’ve got RSS feeds set up or follow the organisations on Twitter for news.
-Some of the large regional groups such as Trinity Mirror also run placements which can see you working in different locations over the course of a year.
-News International run a variety of different projects for different ages as part of their news academy and news graduate programmes.
+Find out more about which formal work experience schemes are open this year and when to apply, in our article 'How to find publishing and journalism graduate jobs and work experience'.

-Of course everyone wants to go to the BBC or The Guardian, which makes these schemes insanely competitive.
+Of course everyone wants to go to, say, the BBC or The Guardian, which makes these schemes insanely competitive.
 If you’re looking for alternatives to the major brand names, then it’s best that you read the sections below.

 This is probably the easiest option.
 There are still independently run local newspapers in the UK and speculative applications are the standard approach.
 Don’t wait for schemes or internship adverts to appear online because they won’t – write a letter, make a phone call and go.